-A slight problem, page 21 of the script.
-Now you say ET might be getting more intelligent when they get affluent.
-Then you say, on the other hand, they might go in for genetic engineering.
-And then you say, on the other hand, they might blow themselves up.
+Tony: Russell?
+Russell, sorry slight problem, page 21 of the script.
+You say ET might be getting more intelligent when they get affluent.
+Then you say 'On the other hand they might go in for genetic engineering'.
+And then you say 'On the other hand they might blow themselves up.
 That's three hands.

-Well, perhaps, ET has three hands, be very useful.
-But you're at a reception, you know?
-And you're trying to eat.
-It's all to do with survival value, surviving stand up receptions here.
+Russell: Well perhaps ET has three hands.
+You know, it would be very useful as you're at a reception and you're trying to eat.
+It's all to do with survival value, surviving stand up receptions.